MichaelCurrin/netlify-auth-quickstart/docs/setup-and-run.md

 ## Notes

-- You can **no** longer use `http` URLs when configuring the Auth0 app, when means that `http:localhost` will be rejected when configuring.
-So you **must** set up a remote-only app - or figure out a way to get localhost running on `https` and with a cert.
 - None of the details used here are sensitive.
 You can commit them safely.
 - In this example, the intended URL for the app will be `https://netlify-function-auth-quickstart.netlify.app`, so that is used throughout.

+## Local development

+You can **no** longer use `http` URLs when configuring the Auth0 app, when means that `http:localhost` will be rejected when configuring.
+So you **must** set up a remote-only app - or figure out a way to get localhost running on `https` and with a cert.

+If you just want to edit the HTML and JS files and preview the UI locally, then start a web server in the [public](/public/) directory.

 ## Steps